Importing Images for Textures

 Bring in the smallest image file resolution for the project to lessen the impact on file size and moving through the model.

-- An application like Google Earth can get upset with excessive large image sizes.
+- An application like Google Earth can get upset with excessive large image sizes used on models viewed on Google Earth.

 - While smaller is 'better', the maximum image size is 1024 pixels wide x 1024 pixels high.
 If a modeling situation requires a higher resolution, cut up the large image in an image editor, Import in the smaller sections and reassemble.